zx80/flask-simple-auth/README.md

 Directive `FSA_HTTP_AUTH_OPTS` allow to pass additional options to the HTTPAuth authentication class, such as `use_ha1_pw`, as a dictionnary.

+See also [Password Authentication](#password-authentication) below for how the password is retrieved and checked.
+Note that password management is different for digest authentication because the simple hash of the password or the password itself is needed for the verification.

 #### `token` Authentication